-- Living wages are paid.
-Wages and benefits paid for a standard working week must meet at least legal or industry minimum standards.
+- Wages and benefits paid for a standard working week must meet at least legal or industry minimum standards.
 They must always be sufficient to meet basic needs of workers and their families and provide some discretionary income.
 Deductions from wages for disciplinary measures must not be permitted.
 Any illegal deduction from wages is not allowed either; i.e. if an unachievable target is set for an employee and their wages are deducted as a result of the deadline not being met.
 All workers must be provided with written and understandable information about the conditions in respect of wages before they enter employment.
 This also covers the particulars of their wages for the pay period concerned each time that they are paid.

 - Hours of work are not excessive.
 Hours of work must comply with applicable laws and industry standards.
 In any event, workers must not, on a regular basis, be required to work in excess of 48 hours per week and must be provided with at least one day off for every 7-day period.

 - Working conditions are decent.
 A safe and hygienic working environment must be provided and best occupational health and safety practice must be promoted, bearing in mind the prevailing knowledge of the industry and of any specific hazards.
 Physical abuse, threats of physical abuse, unusual punishments or discipline, sexual and other harassment, and intimidation by the employer are strictly prohibited.